wazuh/wazuh-documentation/source/deployment-options/index.rst

 - :ref:`Deployment on Docker <wazuh_docker>`: You can install Wazuh with a single-host architecture using a set of Docker images that contains the `Wazuh manager <https://github.com/wazuh/wazuh>`_, `Filebeat <https://www.elastic.co/products/beats/filebeat>`_, `Elasticsearch <https://registry.hub.docker.com/_/elasticsearch/>`_, `Kibana <https://registry.hub.docker.com/_/kibana/>`_, and optionally `Nginx <https://hub.docker.com/_/nginx/>`_. `Open Distro for Elasticsearch <https://opendistro.github.io/for-elasticsearch/>`_ is fully supported as well.

 - :ref:`Deployment on Kubernetes <wazuh_kubernetes>`: Kubernetes is an open-source system for automating deployment, scaling, and managing containerized applications.
-This deployment type uses Wazuh images from Docker and allows you to build an environment composed of a Wazuh cluster integrated with the Elastic Stack.
+This deployment type uses Wazuh images from Docker and allows you to build an environment composed of a Wazuh cluster integrated with Elastic Stack.